2pisoftware/cmfive-core/README.md

 #### config.php

-The most cruical part to a module, Cmfive first looks for a config file to load the module, if this is missing then your module won't be used at all by Cmfive.
+The most cruical part of a module, Cmfive first looks for a config file to load the module, if this is missing then your module won't be used at all by Cmfive.
 The config.php file uses a static class called Config which is essentially a key value store.
 A module config requires three values, here is a full example to explain each one:
 ```php
 <?php